6 Social Media Goals That Drive the Results You Desire

 2. Increase conversions or sales

-Another prevalent goal is to increase conversions.
+Another prevalent social media goal is to increase conversions.
 Every business aims to get more conversions and grow.
 The type of conversions varies, though.

 Some common forms of conversions include: